MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra.md

 When you interact with the Security Copilot to get Microsoft Entra data, Security Copilot pulls that data from Microsoft Entra.
 The prompts, the Microsoft Entra data that's retrieved, and the output shown in the prompt results is processed and stored within the Security Copilot service.

-For more information about data privacy in Security Copilot, go to [Privacy and data security in Microsoft Security Copilot](/security-copilot/privacy-data-security).
+For more information about data privacy in Security Copilot, go to [Privacy and data security in Security Copilot](/security-copilot/privacy-data-security).

 ## Related articles